-Log Service allows you to search and analyze large amounts of log data in real time.
-This topic describes the benefits of the search and analytics feature, the methods to use the feature, and the statement format that is used by the feature.
+Log Service allows you to search for 1 billion lines of log data at a time within 1 second.
+This topic describes the syntax and limits of the log search feature and how to use the syntax.

 Search statement|Analytic statement